earth-mover/icechunk/spec/icechunk_spec.md

 ### Structure Files

-The structure file fully describes the schema of the dataset, including all arrays and groups.
+The structure file fully describes the schema of the store, including all arrays and groups.

 The structure file is a Parquet file.
-Each row of the file represents an individual node (array or group) of the Zarr dataset.
+Each row of the file represents an individual node (array or group) of the Zarr store.

 The structure file has the following Arrow schema: